DCFoundation/cosmos-proposal-builder/README.md

 #### 1. Start the Blockchain Node

-We use a fork of [agoric-3](https://github.com/Agoric/agoric-sdk/releases) for our tests.
+We use a simulation of `agoric-3` for our tests.
 To start the simulation, run the following command which pulls and runs the [`agoric-3-proposals`](https://github.com/Agoric/agoric-3-proposals/) image, setting up an environment similar to the Agoric mainnet:

 ```bash
 docker run -p 1317:1317 -p 26657:26657 ghcr.io/agoric/agoric-3-proposals:main